steelbrain/pundle/README.md

 ## Top Priority

-- visualize dependency file size
+- parcel like RC files for modules that don't support it
+- toml
 - create-pundle-app
 - create-pundle-react-app
 - create-pundle-vue-app
+- visualize dependency file size

 ## Note to self